11 Business Ideas for People Who Aren’t Born Entrepreneurs

 These are businesses I believe have a good risk/reward ratio.

 - Gift carts.
-In a high foot-traffic location such as next to a major bus or train station, sell scarves, wicker baskets of French soaps, etc. On the way home from work, some people will want to buy a present for their honey.
+In a high foot-traffic location such as next to a major bus or train station.
+Sell scarves, hot sports team caps and t-shirts, wicker baskets of French soaps, etc. On the way home from work, some people will want to buy a present for their honey.
 Your well-placed cart makes that convenient.

 Are you worried you won’t make enough money from your cart?
 Just run it for a month or two until it’s optimized.
 If it’s on track to generate even $20,000 a year when staffed by someone else, hire a trusted friend to do that and you clone your cart in another excellent location.